genny-project/gennyq/bridge/README.md

 A bridge between Frontend and Backend.

-Bridge is the interface for the backend kafka messaging system to any number of different frontend interfaces.
+Bridge is the interface for the backend kafka messaging system to any number of different frontend interfaces, the main one being alyson.